Academics » Curriculum

 Year | Grades 9, 10, 11, 12; Credit: 1

-This is an introductory course to the Spanish language and its culture.
-Students learn how to make basic sentences and develop a novice proficiency in the language through a variety of written and communicative activities while keeping focus on the four language skills: reading, writing, listening, and speaking.
+An introductory course to the Spanish language and its culture, students learn how to make basic sentences and develop a novice proficiency in the language through a variety of written and communicative activities while keeping focus on the four language skills: reading, writing, listening, and speaking.
 Students also develop awareness of Hispanic culture and what this means to them as young Christians.

 Spanish 2 ** +